mozilla/pkipolicy/rootstore/policy.md

-Mozilla has appointed a [CA Certificate module owner][CA-Cert-Module] and peers to evaluate new CA requests on our behalf and make decisions regarding all matters relating to CA certificates included in our products.
+Mozilla has appointed a [CA Certificate module owner][CA-Cert-Module] and peers to evaluate new CA requests on our behalf and make decisions regarding all matters relating to CA certificates included in our root program.

-The CA Certificate module team may change this policy in the future.
-We will do so only after consulting with the public Mozilla community, in order to ensure that all views are taken into account.
-CAs or others objecting to a particular decision MAY appeal to the [Mozilla governance module owner][Gov-Module] who will make a final decision.
+Further, Mozilla has appointed a [Mozilla CA Certificate Policy module owner][CA-Policy-Module] and peers to maintain this policy.
+The policy will only be changed after public consultation with the Mozilla community, in order to ensure that all views are taken into account.
+You can contact the Mozilla CA Certificate Policy module team at [certificates@mozilla.org][Email-Us] if you have questions about this policy.

-You can contact the CA Certificate module team at [certificates@mozilla.org][Email-Us] if you have questions about this policy.
+CAs or others objecting to a particular decision by either team MAY appeal to the [Mozilla governance module owner][Gov-Module] who will make a final decision.

 ## 2. Certificate Authorities ##

 ### 2.1 CA Operations ###

-CAs whose certificates are distributed with our software products MUST:
+CAs whose certificates are included in Mozilla's root program MUST:

 1.  provide some service relevant to typical users of our software products;